 The selected 55 projects of animated feature films were presented from 19 countries for a total budget of 303.5 million EUR, representing 76 program hours.

 2. Number of projects by country

 |Projects in development||27|

 4. Number of projects by target audience

 Trailers for pitched projects

-The 10 projects that attracted the most participants
+The top 10 projects attracting the most interest

 Zombillenium directed by Arthur de Pins and Alexis Ducord, produced by Maybe Movies (France) and Belvision (Belgium)